How to add CNAME Record in cPanel using the DNS Zone Editor?

 Olvassa el is

-How to edit or remove MX Record in cPanel using the DNS Zone Editor?
+How to add a MX Record in cPanel using DNS Zone Editor?

 How to Set the PHP Version per Folder?